GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 It gets initialized with the `AudioRoom` object that the user has selected to join.
 The first thing it does is to check whether the user has permission to speak or is joining as a listener.
 Then, the user joins the call by using the `CallViewModel` that the `StreamVideo` SDK provides.
 This offers a lot of functionality around calls (as the name suggests) and makes interaction with the SDK simple.

-After joining the call the user will be subscribed to three things:
+After joining the call, the user will be subscribed to three things:

 - changes to the participants of the call (listening to changes in the `callParticipants` property of the `CallViewModel`)
 - audio changes, like muting and un-muting (by subscribing to the `callSettings` object in the `CallViewModel`)
 - updates to the call state (you guessed it, there's a `callingState` property of the `CallViewModel`)

-With all this logic there are a few properties that the `AudioRoomViewModel` needs, so add those first:
+With all this logic, there are a few properties that the `AudioRoomViewModel` needs, so add those first:

 ```swift
 import Combine